microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

     ![SSH Connection Info](images/vmconnect_ssh1.png)

 1. Jenkins, by default, listens on port 8080 using HTTP.
 To configure a secure HTTPS connection, an SSL certificate will be required.
 If HTTPS communication is not being configured, the best way to ensure the sign-in credentials are not leaked due to a "Man-in-the-middle" attack is by logging-in using the SSH tunneling.
 An SSH tunnel is an encrypted tunnel created through a SSH protocol connection, that can be used to transfer unencrypted traffic over an unsecured network.
 To initiate a SSH tunnel, the following command needs to be run from a Command Prompt.

     ````cmd
     putty.exe -ssh -L 8080:localhost:8080 <username>@<ip address>
     ````
     ![Connecting from Putty](images/ssh2.png)

-    **Note:** To initiate the above command, the Putty.exe needs to be placed in the path selected in the Command Prompt or the absolute path of the Putty.exe need to be provided in the command.
+    {% include note.html content= "To initiate the above command, the Putty.exe needs to be placed in the path selected in the Command Prompt or the absolute path of the Putty.exe need to be provided in the command." %}

 1. Login with the user name and password that was provided during the provisioning of the VM.

 1. Once the connection is successful, open a browser on the host machine and navigate to the URL [http://localhost:8080](http://localhost:8080).
 The **Getting Started** page for Jenkins will be displayed.

 1. The initial password needs to be provided in the **Getting Started** screen to unlock Jenkins.
 For security reasons, Jenkins will generate a password and save it in a file on the server.

    ![Jenkins Initial Password](images/jenkinsinitialemptypwd.png)

-   **Note:** At the time of writing this lab, an open issue in Jenkins was noted where the setup wizard would not resume after restart, skipping some of the steps listed below.
+   {% include note.html content= "At the time of writing this lab, an open issue in Jenkins was noted where the setup wizard would not resume after restart, skipping some of the steps listed below.
 If you do not see the screen above, steps 5 to 7 will not work.
-The workaround is to use the default user name *admin* with the initial admin password (explained in step #7 below).
+The workaround is to use the default user name *admin* with the initial admin password (explained in **step #7** below)." %}

 1. Return to the **Putty** terminal and type the following command to open the log file that contains the password.
-Copy the password
+Copy the password.
     >sudo vi /var/lib/jenkins/secrets/initialAdminPassword

     *You can double click on the line and use **CTRL+C** to copy the text and place it in the clipboard.
 Press **ESC and then :q!** to exit the vi editor without saving the file*